ottipc/wikijs_pc_backup/manuals/freelancer-database.md

 #### CV

 Please add the respective CV under the following Nextcloud link: https://nextcloud.petitcode.com/index.php/apps/files/?dir=/Petitcode-Documents/Freelance%20Network/CVs&fileid=5067
+So far, the main Folder "CVs" has 3 Subfolders, so please copy the file in the appropriate subfolder:
+- Design
+- Software Dev
+- PM : for Product and Project Management

+Then:
+- right-click on the CV
+- click on details
+- Sharing
+- click on the + sign.
+Then, a pop-down menu will appear **and a "copy link" icon on the left**
-Then, copy the file link and paste it on Excel.
+- copy the file link and paste it on Excel.
 This will avoid anyone having to look for the specific CV on Nextcloud every time.

 ## Searching for Candidates